Gromov--Witten invariants for mirror orbifolds of simple elliptic singularities: Introduction

 Mirror symmetry can be understood as a duality between algebraic geometry and symplectic geometry.
 It is an interesting problem to understand based on the philosophy of mirror symmetry some mysterious correspondences among isolated singularities, root systems and discrete groups such as Schwartz's triangle groups.
 Let $f(x,y,z)$ be a holomorphic function which has an isolated singularity only at the origin $0\in\CC^3$.
 A distinguished basis of vanishing cycles in the Milnor fiber of $f$ can be categorified to an $A_\infty$-category ${\rm Fuk}^{\to}(f)$ called the directed Fukaya category whose derived category $D^b{\rm Fuk}^\to(f)$ is, as a triangulated category, an invariant of the holomorphic function $f$.
 If $f(x,y,z)$ is a weighted homogeneous polynomial then one can consider another interesting triangulated category, the category of a maximally-graded singularity $D^{L_f}_{Sg}(R_f)$:

-where $R_f:=\CC[x,y,z]/(f)$ and $L_f$ is the maximal grading of $f$.
+where $R_f:=\CC[x,y,z]/(f)$ and $L_f$ is the maximal grading (see section one of \cite{et:1} for the definition) of $f$.
 This category $D^{L_f}_{Sg}(R_f)$ is considered as an analogue of the bounded derived category of coherent sheaves on a smooth proper algebraic variety.
-In this setting, homological mirror symmetry conjectures can be stated as follows: \begin{conj*}[\cite{et:1}\cite{t:1}] Let $f(x,y,z)$ be an invertible polynomial. \begin{enumerate} \item There should exist a quiver with relations $(Q,I)$ and triangulated equivalences
+In this setting, homological mirror symmetry conjectures can be stated as follows: \begin{conj*}[\cite{et:1}\cite{t:1}] \begin{enumerate} \item Let $f(x,y,z)$ be an invertible polynomial $($see section one of \cite{et:1} for the definition$)$.
+There should exist a quiver with relations $(Q,I)$ and triangulated equivalences

 where $f^t$ denotes the Berglund--H\"{u}bsch transpose of $f$. \item There should exist triangulated equivalences